mordrag1/ai-sales-chatbot/README.md

 Host `salesbot.php` and `api/chat.php` (or their rewrites) under `cdn.weba-ai.com`.
 The API endpoint must allow CORS if served from a different subdomain than the host page or be served from the same origin for simplicity during the demo.

+## Cache busting

+`demo/index.html` injects both `demo.css` and `salesbot.php` with a random `cb` query parameter so each refresh pulls the latest files while you develop.
+Replicate the same pattern on the CDN if those assets sit behind aggressive caches.

 ## What's shipped in this iteration

 - demo page with a floating manager button and chat window (`demo/index.html`);